"The Mere Distinction of Colour": Telling the Story of Slavery at Montpelier

 Detailed accounts from the Madisons give us anecdotes into the lives of specific enslaved people—for example, Billey was James Madison, Jr.’s manservant in Philadelphia between 1780 and 1783.
 From Madison’s writings, we learn that Billey may have become fascinated by the independence movement gaining traction at the city in the late 18th century.
 Madison writes that “his mind is too thoroughly tainted to be a fit companion for fellow slaves.”
 But Madison didn’t sell Billey further South, where conditions for enslaved individuals were considerably worse.
 Instead, he sold Billey into indentured servitude in Philadelphia; Billey worked there for five years before he died, using his full name—William Gardener.

-Even though we only have access to a few snippets of their lives, we are prompted to ask questions that give enslaved individuals’ identities additional context and resurface their humanity—how they may have felt about a certain situation; interacted with other enslaved individuals and the Madisons; or experienced life in general at Montpelier.
-And we learn even more about their experiences through Montpelier’s Enslaved Community tour.
+Even though visitors only have access to a few snippets of their lives, they are prompted to ask questions that give enslaved individuals’ identities additional context and resurface their humanity—how they may have felt about a certain situation; interacted with other enslaved individuals and the Madisons; or experienced life in general at Montpelier.
+And guests learn even more about their experiences through Montpelier’s Enslaved Community tour.
 Offered alongside the site’s Signature Tour, Montpelier’s Enslaved Community includes a look at several copies of dwellings on the plantation’s grounds.

-At the close of the Enslaved Community tour, we visit James Madison’s famous temple on the hill.
+At the close of the Enslaved Community tour, I visited James Madison’s famous temple on the hill.
 Although the temple looks pristine from its exterior, underneath it was an ice house the Madisons used to preserve their meat throughout the year.
 Enslaved laborers had to lug ice from a nearby pond up the hill in winter and store it beneath the temple’s floor.
 In the summer, despite the ice, the meat stored underneath the temple tended to rot and decay.
-Madison never used the temple as a place of reflection—perhaps, our guide suggested, because he was ashamed of the rotting truth hidden beneath the temple’s beautiful facade.
+Madison never used the temple as a place of reflection—perhaps, my tour guide suggested, because he was ashamed of the rotting truth hidden beneath the temple’s beautiful facade.

 Montpelier’s Enslaved Community tour and Signature Tour create